Snow Storm Xavier Paralyses Belarus

 By the time most Belarusians were trying to go home, the situation was at it worst.
 This led to a chaos that is extraordinary for Belarus.
 “The last time I have seen something similar was in the 1980s” says Sasha, who has reached home by walking from the metro station to his homes.
 Buses stopped running during the afternoon and have not re-started until Saturday evening.

 Getting home during rush hour was very difficult for all people and impossible for many.
 “My colleague left the office at lunch time and got home at 4a.m.”, says Vasili.
-Indeed, circulation on the Minsk beltway came to a still stand during rush hour.
+Indeed, circulation on the Minsk beltway came to a standstill during rush hour.

 Thousands of cars were stuck in traffic jams.
 More than 650 traffic jams were registered in Belarus on Friday evening according to Nasha Niva.
 This is twice more than on a usual day, according to the road police.
 3 people died in accidents.
 In several cases, more than 20 cars were involved in mass accidents.